 Sharing photos with children

-Children love to look at photos, especially pictures of themselves.
-Photos are a little like mirrors as young children use them to see what they look like and often experiment with their facial expressions.
+A picture can be worth a thousand words to your child.
+Not just to practice their winning smile, but to learn, share and experiment with language.
 Because most people have hundreds of photos stored on their phone, it’s easy to sit down with your child and look at photos together.

 Sharing photos together has many benefits for your child’s growing vocabulary and connection to the important people around them.
 Conversations start easily around photos as there was usually a reason why you took the photo in the first place.